 - Toss chopped pieces into a veggie soup

 - Add roasted asparagus to pasta

-- Serve it with roasted potatoes
+- Serve it with twice baked potatoes or roasted potatoes

 Optional add-ins for your simple roasted asparagus

 If you like seeing my recipes subscribe via email in the upper right.

 Or, connect with me on your favorite social media channel for recipes, photos, and much more: